chrisdone-archive/haskell-style-guide/README.md

 ## Declarations

 All declarations should be surrounded by a blank line.
+Declarations should not have blank lines in them.
+If your code is so complicated, split it up into names.

 Always order declarations in the order that they're used, top-down: